jtl-scx/dev-guide/Guide/Channel-API.md

 ## Attributes

-Attributes provide a very simple, but at the same time powerful, way to describe an offer for a channel.
+Attributes provide a very simple but powerful way of describing an offer for a channel.
 This allows the channel to define all marketplace requirements for an offer by means of attributes.

-SCX differentiate between three types of Attributes.
-They all share the same structure, but they target different use cases.
+SCX differentiates between three types of Attributes.
+Each attribute type share the same general structure, but targets a different use case.

 ### Global Attributes